d3smondwong/pickleball_video_player_ball_tracker/README.md

     Reads frames from an input video file and prepares them for analysis.

-2. Detection:
+2. Detection and tracking:

-    `player`: Uses Yolo12x model to detect human in frames
+    `player`: Uses Yolo12x model to detect human in frames.
+It then uses ByteTrack to track players across the frames.

-    `ball`: Uses a custom trained Yolo11x model to detect the ball in frames.
+    `ball`: Uses a custom trained Yolo12x model to detect the ball in frames.
 Training was done on Roboflow and is publicly available via  `model_id = pickleball-vision/6`

     `court`: Uses a custom trained Yolo11x model and Yolo11 model.
-Court keypoint is not robust at the moment.
+Court keypoint detection is not robust at the moment.
+More training data for finetuning is required.

 3. Detection Results:

     Saves the detections onto a stub file for efficiency.
 When the video (with the same file name) is run again, it loads the stub file to save inference and processing time.

-4. Filtering and Annotation
+4. Filtering and annotation

-    Filters player detections to focus on the 4 human closest to the court, and draws bounding boxes and frame numbers on the output frames.
+   `player`: Filters player detections to focus on the 4 human detected whose foot positions are closes to the court keypoints and within the defined court polygon calculated using Ray Casting algorithm.
+Custom annotations using an elipse at the players foot position and player's name are drawn for the players.

+   `ball`: Custom annotation using a triangle to track the ball across frames

+5. Mini-court

+    `mini-court`: Draw a mini pickleball court on the frames

+    `Coordinate conversion`: Use a homography matrix to map the ball to pixels on the mini-court from real-world perspective and court keypoints perspective transformation to calculate players position on the mini-court.

 5. Video Output